defold/doc/docs/en/manuals/editor-scripts-ui.md

 ![Padding and Spacing](images/editor_scripts/padding_and_spacing.png)

 Editor defines `small`, `medium` and `large` padding and spacing constants.
 When it comes to spacing, `small` is intended for spacing between different sub-elements of an individual UI element, `medium` is for spacing between individual UI elements, and `large` is a spacing between groups of elements.
 Default spacing is `medium`.
-With paddings, `large` means padding from the edges of the window to content, `medium` is padding from the edges of a significant UI element, and `small` is a padding from the edges of small UI elements like context menus and tooltips (not implemented yet).
+A padding value of `large` means padding from the edges of the window to content, `medium` is padding from the edges of a significant UI element, and `small` is a padding from the edges of small UI elements like context menus and tooltips (not implemented yet).

 A **`horizontal`** container places its children one after another horizontally, always making the height every child fill the available space.
 By default, the width of every child is kept to a minimum, though it's possible to make it take as much space as possible by setting `grow` prop to `true` on a child.